aras-p/glsl-optimizer/src/gallium/docs/source/debugging.rst

 .. envvar:: GALLIUM_PRINT_OPTIONS <bool> (false)

-This options controls if the debug variables should be printed to stderr.
-This is probably the most usefull variable since it allows you to find which variables a driver responds to.
+This option controls if the debug variables should be printed to stderr.
+This is probably the most useful variable, since it allows you to find which variables a driver uses.

 .. envvar:: GALLIUM_RBUG <bool> (false)